SteveDunn/MonoGame/CONTRIBUTING.md

 Contributing to MonoGame
 ========================

 We're glad to that you have chosen to help out and contribute to the MonoGame project!

 The MonoGame Team has defined the simple guide below to help you as a new contributor to the project.
-Please read this document carefully and try to conform to our process and guidlines as you help us improve and grow MonoGame.
+Please read this document carefully and try to conform to our process and guidelines as you help us improve and grow MonoGame.

 How To Contribute
 =================

 MonoGame consists of a `master` branch with the latest stable releases and a `develop` branch with the day to day development changes.
 All new contributions and fixes should be directed to the `develop` branch.

 The MonoGame project follows standard [GitHub flow](https://guides.github.com/introduction/flow/index.html).
-You should learn and be familar with how to [use Git](https://help.github.com/articles/set-up-git/), how to [create a fork of MonoGame](https://help.github.com/articles/fork-a-repo/), and how to [submit a Pull Request](https://help.github.com/articles/using-pull-requests/).
+You should learn and be familiar with how to [use Git](https://help.github.com/articles/set-up-git/), how to [create a fork of MonoGame](https://help.github.com/articles/fork-a-repo/), and how to [submit a Pull Request](https://help.github.com/articles/using-pull-requests/).

 After you submit a PR the [MonoGame build bot](https://github.com/mgbot?tab=activity) will automatically build your changes and verify all unit tests pass.
-One or more of the project maintaners and community members will review your changes and provide constructive feedback to improve your work.
-Once we are satisfied that your changes are good for for MonoGame it will be merged.
+One or more of the project maintainers and other contributors will help review your changes and provide constructive feedback to improve your submission.

+Once we are satisfied that your changes are good for MonoGame it will be merged.

 Basic Guidelines
 ================

+Here are a few rules and suggestions to remember when contributing to MonoGame:

 * **NEVER** commit code that you didn't personally write.
 * **NEVER** use decompiler tools to steal code implementations and submit them as your own work.